 When it comes down to it, endurance sports like cycling are all about oxygen supply and demand.

-The vast majority of time spent on the bike is powered by aerobic metabolism, which uses oxygen to generate sustainable energy.
+The vast majority of time spent on the bike is powered by aerobic energy system, which uses oxygen to generate sustainable energy.
 This oxygen enters your body through your lungs; from there it is absorbed into the bloodstream and pumped to the muscles by your heart.

 Whenever exercise intensity goes up, your muscles need more oxygen to power the growing workload.
 To counter this sudden rise in oxygen demand, your body responds by increasing oxygen supply.
 Norepinephrine is released by your sympathetic nervous system, which accelerates your breathing rate to uptake more oxygen into your bloodstream.
 Your heartbeat speeds up and grows more forceful, to send oxygen-rich blood to the muscles and expedite the removal of aerobic metabolism’s byproduct, carbon dioxide.